JJFourie/ESP32Cam_I2C_OneWire_Switch/README.md

 ![Fritzing Diagram](https://github.com/JJFourie/ESP32Cam_I2C_OneWire_Switch/blob/main/Images/ESP32Cam_I2C_OneWire_Switch.jpg)
 - The white wires are only necessary when flashing the board with a new sketch, or when debugging in order to see the output of debug statements in the IDE.
   **Note**: *Ensure your FTDI card pins match the layout in the diagram!
-My (fake?) card pin layout was the opposite, an exact mirror image of the most common cards.*
+My (fake?) card pin layout was the exact opposite, a mirror image of the most common cards.*

 -----
 .